tremor-rs/tremor-www-docs/course/debugging/index.md

 * Hardest to replicate

 Note:
 The second factor that makes debugging complex systems hard is that issues are often first spotted in a live environment and in interaction with other systems.

 ---

 ### Data characteristics

-* Is the problem data dependent?
+* Is the problem data-dependent?
 * Patterns
 * Volumetric
 * Throughput